aeronlroach/django-quiz/README.md

 ## Getting User Data
-To export user data from the database, I using [DB Browser for SQlite](https://sqlitebrowser.org/).
+To export user data from the database, I recommend using [DB Browser for SQlite](https://sqlitebrowser.org/) while I develop an in-browser export feature.

 ## License
 MIT License